sunwei925/RQ-VQA/feature_extraction/Q-Align/readme.txt

 3) The code automatically download the q-align model weight from the huggingface, which is about 20G.
-If you have the weight locally, change the "using_local_model = False" on line 41 of "q_align_feature_extract.py" and update the weight path on line 48.
+If you have the weight locally, change the "using_local_model = False" on line 41 of "q_align_feature_extract.py", update the weight path on line 48, and update the weight path on line 260, 261 of "model/modeling_mplug_owl2.py".